photon-js/photon/README.md

 ## Philosophy

-Photon is designed as an **unopinionated and flexible alternative to [Nitro](https://nitro.build/)**, specifically for framework developers who want universal server capabilities.
+Photon is designed as an **unopinionated and flexible alternative to [Nitro](https://nitro.build/)**, with support for universal server capabilities.

 ### Universal Server Support
 - **Any server framework**: Hono, Express, Fastify, Elysia, H3, Srvx, HatTip